-Well ladies and the gents!
-Here it is the gamechanger that set my world on fire and which to this day is my número uno all time #1 studio album.
-Here’s my story….
+Well, ladies and the gents!
+Here it is the gamechanger that set my world on fire and which to this day is my número Uno all-time #1 studio album.
+Here’s my story…

 January 1981.
-Beatles and Lennon solo records were flying out the door of all record shops at a frenzied rate and we all know why.
-How could you not be impacted by Lennon being gunned down by Chapman.
-I mean I had just turned 13 and on my walls were Kiss/Cheap Trick/ACDC/Judas Priest and than this happens.
+Beatles and Lennon solo records were flying out the door of all record shops at a frenzied rate, and we all know why.
+How could you not be impacted by Lennon being gunned down by Chapman I mean I had just turned 13 and on my walls were Kiss/Cheap Trick/ACDC/Judas Priest and then this happens.
 So I couldn’t wrap my head around that fact someone would gun down a musician of all things.
 So with so much Lennon being heard I went and took my allowance and went down to the local record shop (Sam The Record Man) to buy a Beatles album.
-When I walked into SAMs and kicked the snow off of my boots sure there was a huge display of Beatles/Lennon albums but off to the left at the front of the hard rock section was a green cover with 4 long haired dudes doing a pose in true Rockstar fashion.
+When I walked into SAMs and kicked the snow off of my boots sure there was a massive display of Beatles/Lennon albums but off to the left at the front of the hard rock section was a green cover with 4 long haired dudes doing a pose in true Rockstar fashion.
 I was drawn to it.
 I picked it up, and wow look at these renegades.
-That picture on the front cover sold it to me along with the song titles as well and the fact that it came with a poster! ( more on that later!)
+That picture on the front cover sold it to me along with with the song titles as well and the fact that it came with a poster! ( more on that later!)

-Also of note I caught Halen live on the 2012 tour and they played three tracks from W&CF which were Cradle Will Rock, Everybody Wants Some and Romeo Delight!
+Also of note, I caught Halen live on the 2012 tour, and they played three tracks from W&CF which were Cradle Will Rock, Everybody Wants Some and Romeo Delight!

 Let’s see how Dave/Eddie/Alex/Micheal took a 13 yr old boy (me) at the time and gave him a swift hard kick of musical supremacy outside the head!

 TORA TORA-is basically when cranked in your house a VH B-52 Bomber dropping military shell after shells onto your senses.
 Take cover people there’s no escaping VH.

 LOSS OF CONTROL- is basically that.
 It’s VH being Loss Of Control at the speed of sound!
 This song just pounds whatever senses you have left into the ground!
-No wonder they called there Women and Childern Road Trip the Van Halen 1980 Invasion Tour.
+No wonder they called there Women and Children Road Trip the Van Halen 1980 Invasion Tour.
 Yep there taking no prisoners!
 Eddies solo can peel paint off of the barn door with this little number!

 TAKE YOUR WHISKEY HOME- if memory serves me correct this my brothers (Todd)if not fav but one of his fav VH tunes ever.
-Ed strums some acoustic Dave rolls off some lyrics out his baby not wanting him around…and than Alex and Mike join the bash and they say f*#k that were drinking the whiskey before anyone goes home.
+Ed strums some acoustic Dave rolls off some lyrics out his baby not wanting him around…and then Alex and Mike join the bash and they say f*#k that were drinking the whiskey before anyone goes home.

-IN A SIMPLE RYHME- this song ends the album with a hard kick to the crotch.
+IN A SIMPLE RHYME- this song ends the album with a hard kick to the crotch.
 It’s VH flying on all the cylinders and headed towards the finish line kicking ass and taking names later.
 The solo in this song is so friggin good.